 Launching a crowdfunding campaign can help you get your idea to potential backers that otherwise would not have known about your project.
 These robust communities already have a large network of potential supporters.

-Over 12 million people have backed a Kickstarter campaign before.
-This is a lot of people familure with the idea of crowdfunding.
-This makes it easier to raise money as they already understand how crowdfunding works.
+Over 12 million people have previously backed a Kickstarter campaign.
+This is a lot of people familiar with the idea of crowdfunding.
+This familiarity makes it easier to raise money as potential funders already understand how crowdfunding works.

 5. Community makes it fun

 It should be noted that launching crowdfunding campaigns can be fun and enjoyable.
 There is a lot of excitement around the launch and success of a crowdfunding campaign.

 This has created an active and helpful community.
 There are a ton of resources online (good and bad) about how to successfully launch a campaign.